rnkn/fountain-mode/README.md

 ![screenshot](https://dl.dropboxusercontent.com/u/94472468/fountain-mode-cdn/screenshot.png)

+*Pictured: Big Fish by John August in Fountain Mode*

 Features
 --------

-- support for the Fountain 1.1 specification
+- support for the Fountain 1.1 specification (except dual dialog)
 - exporting to HTML and PDF (requires [Prince][])
 - include or omit a title page
 - multiple levels of syntax highlighting for all elements (see below)
 - auto-indentation: character, parenthetical, dialog, transition and center text elements (display only, does not modify file contents)
-- add/remove continued dialog to successively speaking characters
+- add/remove automatic continued dialog string "(CONT'D)" to successively speaking characters
-- automatic (MORE) and (CONT'D) when breaking dialog across pages
+- automatic (MORE) and (CONT'D) when breaking dialog across pages in PDF output
 - `occur` navigator for section headings, synopses, notes and scene headings
 - templates for inserting synopses, notes and metadata
 - navigate by scene heading
 - support for emphasis (bold, italic, underlined text)
 - toggle visibility of emphasis delimiters and syntax characters
-- standard commenting (boneyard) behaviour
+- standard commenting (boneyard) behavior
 - everything is customizable, of course

 The following features are not yet supported:

-- dual dialogue (probably won't be supported because it's stupid)
+- dual dialog (will be supported when someone asks for it)

 Most common features are accessible from the menu.
 For a full list of functions and key-bindings, type `C-h m`.
 Bugs and feature requests